-There are 86 acres of cedar that have site conditions limiting their harvest this 10-year planning period.
+There are 86 acres of cedar that have site conditions limiting their harvest this decade.
 These hard factor limited acres have been removed from the total number of manageable acres available for harvest calculations.

 • Cedar trees are very long lived and generally provide excellent closed canopy habitat for wildlife.
 In areas where deer browse is a concern, these stands may not be actively harvested at this time.